DrKenReid/FactorioBeltProblemGECCO/README.md

 ## Installation instructions for Factorio (recommended for testing purposes only)

-1) Purchase Factorio (I recommend via Steam, though you can buy it directly from Wube)
+1) Purchase Factorio (I recommend via the Factorio website, as more money goes to Wube this way - otherwise you can purchase it on Steam)
 2) Download Factorio.
 3) Navigate to the mods folder
 For Windows: C:\Users\user name\AppData\Roaming\Factorio\mods\